3RI and the Plastic Accounting Program FAQs

 - Support the credible achievement and transparent communication of circular economy leadership commitments (e.g., zero-waste, net circularity, plastic neutrality) to regulators, consumers and other stakeholders

-- Demonstrate to policymakers, regulators and local authorities how robust, voluntary market mechanisms (e.g., the 3R Crediting Mechanism (3RCM)) can help jumpstart and support Extended Producer Responsibility schemes and other waste reduction regulations, reducing the burden on governments and establishing globally scalable solutions
+- Demonstrate to policymakers, regulators and local authorities how robust, voluntary market mechanisms (e.g., the Plastic Crediting Mechanism) can help jumpstart and support Extended Producer Responsibility schemes and other waste reduction regulations, reducing the burden on governments and establishing globally scalable solutions

 - Provide a means to establish an internal price per tonne for plastic waste mitigation around which investment decisions can be built and motivated